justinienb/ADN_PathFinder/README.md

 *ATTENTION : WORK IN PROGRESS, THE ARCHITECTURE DESCRIBED HERE HAS NOT BEEN IMPLEMENTED*

-this application is divided into multiple part the first one, wich happen to be the entry point of the program is... surprise surprise.... the main ! (okay I know you allready know it).
+this application is divided into multiple part the first one, wich happen to be the entry point of the program is... surprise surprise.... the main ! (okay I know you already know it).

 the main module (we will assume module = simple C file in this project (to be really really clear we're talking about the main.c/main.h files here )) is used to check the arguments, check that they are valid, output a help message if they are not or if the wrong number of argument have been entered.